iamfiscus/freeboard-alexa-skill/docs/INSTALL.md

 ###### Optional
 All the variables below have default values.
 However, you can also change them if you'd like.
 Make sure there is no trailing slash on your Topic.
-- IoT Topic: the base part of the publish/subscribe model which freeboard uses to communicate through it's data source.
+- IoT Topic: the base part of the publish/subscribe model which [Freeboard](https://github.com/Freeboard/freeboard) uses to communicate through it's data source.
 - Giphy API: There is a voice command which gets an image from Giphy.

 ```